 Motorhomes and campervans should dispose of waste at one of the designated campsites on the NC500.
 Read more here.

 We have written extensively about the NC500 to help you during your planning:

 - North Coast 500 tours in Scotland

 - North Coast 500 packing list

 - North Coast 500 highlights (contributions by NC500 fans!)

 Whether you are in browsing or in planning mode, I hope you’ve enjoyed our free North Coast 500 itinerary.

-However, as east coasters ourselves (and Craig’s job a gas engineer taking him all over Scotland), we’re confident we’ve thrown in best bits of the east coast discovered on previous trips and believe that’s the beauty of the NC500 – there’s so much to see, whether you have two days or two weeks, you’ll be left wanting more so… haste ye back!
+The beauty of the NC500, and Scotland overall, is that there’s so much to see, whether you have two days or two weeks, you’ll be left wanting more so… haste ye back!